davestearns/tutorials/src/authentication.md

 If your API can only be used by your own web client served from the same origin as your API, you can also add **SameSite=Strict**.
 This causes the browser to send this cookie only when the web client is making `fetch()` requests to the same origin from which the current web page was served.
 This effectively eliminates [Cross-Site Request Forgery (CSRF)](https://owasp.org/www-community/attacks/csrf) attacks.

-But if your API can be used by web clients served from multiple, or even _any_ origin, you can't use `SameSite=Strict`, as that would block cookie sending for clients served from other origins.
+But if your API supports [CORS](cors.md) so that it can be used by web clients served from multiple, or even _any_ origin, you can't use `SameSite=Strict`, as that would block cookie sending for clients served from other origins.
 You can, however, use another technique to prevent CSRF attacks.

 When JavaScript in a web page makes `fetch()` requests to another origin, the browser automatically includes an `Origin` header set to the origin from which the current page was loaded.
 The JavaScript can't override this value, nor suppress it, so you can use it as security input.